G-Valued Crystalline Deformation Rings in the Fontaine-Laffaille Range: Preliminaries

 \begin{defn} For any profinite group $\Gamma$ and a finite $\Lambda$-algebra $A$, let $\GRep_A(\Gamma)$ be the category of pairs $(P,\rho)$ where $P$ is a $G$-bundle on $\Spec A$ and $\rho : \Gamma \to \Aut_G(P)$ is a continuous homomorphism (giving $A$ the $p$-adic topology). \end{defn}

 \begin{defn} A trivialization of a $G$-bundle $\fP$ on $X$ is an isomorphism with the trivial $G$-bundle $\cE^0_X$ on $X$. \end{defn}

 We know that if $A$ is a complete local $\Lambda$-algebra with finite residue field, then any $G$-bundle on $A$ is trivializable \cite[Proposition 2.1.4]{levin15}.
-Thus in all cases we will care about, $\Aut_G(P)$ is (non-canonically) isomorphic to $G(A)$.
+Thus in all cases we will consider, $\Aut_G(P)$ is (non-canonically) isomorphic to $G(A)$.
 Identifying $\Aut_G(P)$ with $G(A)$ is equivalent to choosing a trivialization.
 A continuous homomorphism $\rho : \Gamma \to G(A)$ is equivalent to $(P,\rho') \in \GRep_A(\Gamma)$ together with a trivialization of $P$.

 \begin{remark} For $G = \GL_n$, $G$-bundles are vector bundles in the Zariski topology.
 If $A$ is a complete local $\Lambda$-algebra with finite residue field then the vector bundle is given by a finitely generated projective (hence free) module over $A$ and a trivialization is a choice of basis. \end{remark}